Enterprise SEO with Nick Wilsdon

 Nick also took the time to emphasize the importance of internal linking, whether for enterprise sites, small business sites, or any other type of online business site.
-“Those internal links are absolutely fundamental,” stresses Nick, “and you should be always thinking, ‘If [I] have highly linked pages, and [I’m] going out with something that does attract links, where am I linking to internally from from that page?”
+“Those internal links are absolutely fundamental,” stresses Nick, “and you should always be thinking, ‘If [I] have highly linked pages, and [I’m] going out with something that does attract links, where am I linking to internally from that page?”

 Ironically, this is the aspect of SEO that’s often overlooked, according to Nick.
 One example is how when an internal link goes dead and goes to a 404 page, it no longer transfers any equity to your site.
-“As a small business owner, what are you doing to recover those links that are coming into your site?
+“As a small business owner, what are you doing to recover those links coming into your site?
 How are you making sure that you monitor them with some of the tools that are out there to make sure that they're always live?
-Because it's far easier to do link recovery, and to monitor and maintain your current linking database, and it is to go out and get more links.”
+Because it's far easier to do link recovery and to monitor and maintain your current linking database, and it is to go out and get more links.”

-Ecommerce, and Tips for Working with SEO Specialists
+Ecommerce and Tips for Working with SEO Specialists

 With the overnight changes in the business landscape brought about by the COVID-19 pandemic, Nick believes that now more than ever, it’s time to hop on the ecommerce bandwagon.
 Lockdowns and health restrictions have forced businesses to go “digital first” — and this transition has made businesses realize just how important it is to prioritize getting the digital aspects of their operations (such as digital orders) working, mainly because we don’t know what else to expect in the years to come.
 Nick cited the UK as an example, in which Black Friday and Christmas sales were restricted to digital events.
-“When people kind of joke about what has caused business transformation, ‘Has it been the CEO, the CTO or COVID?’
+“When people joke about what has caused the business transformation, ‘Has it been the CEO, the CTO, or COVID?’
 It's definitely been COVID.
 It's pushed us 10 years ahead.”

 If you're just getting started and need basic SEPO training, take my FREE SEO Course to bring yourself up to speed.